belli49/barebones-os/README.md

 ```

 ## Buiding the OS iso
+After creating the kernel.c, boot.s and linker.ld files, we can build the ISO of the OS.
+To do this, we can simply change the `COMP` variable to the path of our i686-elf-gcc 12.2.0 compiler in the Makefile and run `make all`.o

+Alternatively, follow the next steps.

 ### Kernel entry point
 Here, we are using GRUB to boot the OS.
 To assemble the boot.s use